 Beauty of Tegalalang Rice Terraces

 Tegalalang rice Terraces is the best travel destination in Bali located on the cliffs of Tegalalang village north of Ubud.
-It is one the example of the diversity of Bali in between mountains, beaches and volcanoes.
+It is the best example of the diversity of Bali in between mountains, beaches and volcanoes.
 It is a part of the Cultural Landscape of Bali Province UNESCO world heritage site, include emerald green fields work by local farmers.

 Tegalalang rice terraces is a truly magical sight, the beautiful green rice paddies involving the Subak that according to history it passed by a holy man Rsi Markandeya in the 8th century.
 You can enjoy the view from the top but we recommend you to go down and explore every corner of the area, it takes 30 minutes to 1.5 hours.
-Have water and sunscreen.
+Carry water and sunscreen.

 Address: Located in the Tegalalang Village north of Ubud Bali on 600 m above the sea level.
 Jalan Raya Tegalalang, Tegallalang village, Gianyar regency, Bali.